yfann/TechGuidence/AI/AWS/AWS AI tools.md

         + code vulnerability
         + network reachability
 + AWS Audit Manager
+    +  its primary focus is on assessing compliance against controls
+    + not real-time identification of unauthorized API calls.
 + AWS Artifact
     +  security and compliance reports.
 + AWS CloudTrail
     + AWS CloudTrail helps you perform operational and risk auditing, governance, and compliance of your AWS account.
+    + It records API calls and related events made by users, roles, or AWS services in your AWS account.
 + AWS Trusted Advisor
     +  optimize costs, increase performance, improve security and resilience, and operate at scale in the cloud.
+    + provides recommendations that help you follow AWS best practices.
++ Amazon Fraud Detector
+    +  identify potentially fraudulent online activities, such as online payment fraud or the creation of fake accounts.
 ## data engineering
 + data collection
     + Amazon Kinesis